 Pink Floyd - Wish You Were Here

 The title track of Pink Floyd's ninth album relates to the theme of absence and opens with the sound of a radio tuning away from the previous track, across a station playing Tchaikovsky's Fourth Symphony and on to Dave Gilmour playing the delicate acoustic guitar intro.
-Roger Waters later claimed that the song was about his grandmother's final years and how she would think the bassist was her long-dead husband.
-The sad introspection of the music sums up the mundane tragedy perfectly.
+Floyd issued the ponderous Have A Cigar as a single instead - it failed to chart.

 The Smiths - There Is A Light That Never Goes Out

 An unlikely romantic sentiment as Morrissey pines for some special time with his beloved, claiming "And if a double-decker bus crashes into us, to die by your side... what a heavenly way to die."
 A typical slice of dark humour from the lyricist is complemented beautifully by Johnny Marr's swooning music: lush strings, delicate guitar, the lot.
 Originally the penultimate track from The Queen Is Dead, the song was later released as a single after the band's demise - but Bigmouth Strikes Again and The Boy With The Thorn In His Side were the singles at the time.

 Led Zeppelin - Stairway To Heaven